survival/donation-system/README.md

 * `data.state`: the state of the donor
 * `data.zip`: the zip code of the donor
 * `data.country`: the country of the donor
+* `data.method`: the payment method.
+Valid values: `'stripe'` for Stripe donations or `'paypal'` for PayPal donations.

 ## Credentials